AxonIQ/reference-guide/part-iii-infrastructure-components/spring-boot-autoconfiguration.md

 #### Blacklisting

-On each heartbeat, membership of the cluster is updated.
-If message routing information of certain service instance is not available on this heartbeat signal, this service instance gets blacklisted.
-Service instance gets removed from the blacklist when it is no longer present on following heartbeats.
+On each heartbeat the memberships of all the nodes in the cluster are updated.
+If message routing information of a given service instance is not available on this heartbeat signal, that specific service instance gets blacklisted.
+That blacklisted service instance will be removed from the blacklist if it is no longer present on thereon following heartbeats.

 > **Note**
 >
-> Good practice to follow on naming your service instances is to assign to the service instance name a random value.
-So, if service instance gets restarted it will get a different name which will help not being unnecessarily blacklisted.
+> It is regarded as good practice to assign a random value to every service instance name.
+In doing so, if a given service instance is restarted, it will receive a different name which will mitigate unnecessary blacklisting of nodes.